Uptown, Chicago

-Uptown is one of Chicago, Illinois’ 77 community areas.
-Uptown's boundaries are Foster Avenue on the north; Lake Michigan on the east; Montrose (Ravenswood to Clark), and Irving Park (Clark Street to Lake Michigan) on the south; Ravenswood (Foster to Montrose), and Clark (Montrose to Irving Park) on the west.
-To the north is Edgewater, to the west is Lincoln Square, and to the south is Lake View.
+Uptown is one of Chicago's 77 community areas.
+It is bounded by Foster Avenue to the north; Montrose Avenue and Irving Park Road to the south; Lake Michigan to the east; and Ravenswood Avenue and Clark Street to the west.

+Uptown rose to prominence in the early twentieth century as Chicagoland's largest commercial and entertainment center outside of the Loop thanks to its plentiful theaters, clubs, shops and parkland.
+It was also a center for early film-making.
+To this day Uptown remains a hub for live entertainment, particularly Uptown Square.

+Uptown's amenities include Montrose Beach and multiple nature reserves.
+It is also home to Truman College and the historic Graceland Cemetery.

 History

 Early years

 The historical, cultural, and commercial center of Uptown is Broadway, with Uptown Square at the center.
 In 1900, the Northwestern Elevated Railroad constructed its terminal at Wilson and Broadway (now part of the CTA Red Line).
 Uptown became a summer resort town for downtown dwellers, and derived its name from the Uptown Store, which was the commercial center for the community.
-For a time, all northbound elevated trains from downtown ended in Uptown.
+For a time, all northbound elevated trains from downtown terminated in Uptown.
 Uptown became known as an entertainment destination.
 Charlie Chaplin, Gloria Swanson and other early film stars produced films at the Essanay Studios on Argyle Street.
 The Aragon Ballroom, Riviera Theater, Uptown Theatre, and Green Mill Jazz Club are all located within a half block of Lawrence and Broadway.
 Uptown is also home to one of Chicago's most celebrated final resting spots, Graceland Cemetery.

 The Uptown neighborhood boundary once extended farther to the North, to Hollywood Avenue.
 Beginning at the turn of the 20th century, just after the World's Columbian Exposition, the entire area had experienced a housing construction boom.
 In the mid-1920s, construction of large and luxurious entertainment venues resulted in many of the ornate and historic Uptown Square buildings which exist today.
 The craftsmanship and artistry of those Uptown Square buildings reflects the ornate pavilions of the Exposition.

-For over a century, Uptown has been a popular Chicago entertainment district, which played a significant role in ushering in the Gilded Age, the American Lyceum movement, the jazz age, the silent film era, the swing era, the big band era, the rock and roll era, has been a filming location for over 480 movies, has ties to significant spectator sport athletes and organizations, including the Chicago Blackhawks and three Olympic figure skaters, as well as theater, comedy clubs, dance performers who later became nationally famous, and even "The People's Music School," a needs-based, tuition-free music school for formal classical music training.
+For over a century, Uptown has been a popular Chicago entertainment district, playing a significant role in ushering in the Gilded Age, the American Lyceum movement, the jazz age, the silent film era, the swing era, the big band era, and the rock and roll era.
+It has also been a filming location for over 480 movies.
+Uptown has ties to significant spectator sport athletes and organizations, including the Chicago Blackhawks and three Olympic figure skaters, as well as theater, comedy clubs, dance performers who later became nationally famous, and even "The People's Music School," a needs-based, tuition-free music school for formal classical music training.